-Right about now, Tracy and I wanted to amuse our stomachs so we met up with the gang at the outdoor cafe.
-There is a more expensive restaurant on the premises that is a bit more formal, but we all opted for the least expensive alternative.
-Various varieties of sandwiches, chips and drinks cost about $15.00 per person.
+Right about now, Tracy and I wanted to amuse our stomachs, so we met up with the gang at the outdoor cafe.
+There is a more expensive restaurant on the premises that is a bit more formal, but we all opted for the least costly alternative.
+Various varieties of sandwiches, chips, and drinks cost about $15.00 per person.

 We could have spent more time outside, but I heard a voice…

-We arrived in a room that contained works of Degas, Van Gogh, Monet, Cezanne, Gauguin, Renoir and Manet.
-The guards in this area were on high alert, and anyone coming too close to these paintings were given a stern warning to back off.
-The Degas painting was The Convalescant, purported to be a cousin of the Frenchman that he visited in New Orleans during the early 1870s.
+We arrived in a room that contained works of Degas, Van Gogh, Monet, Cezanne, Gauguin, Renoir, and Manet.
+The guards in this area were on high alert, and anyone who was coming too close to these paintings was given a stern warning to back off.
+The Degas painting was The Convalescent, purported to be a cousin of the Frenchman that he visited in New Orleans during the early 1870s.

-Tracy’s favorite, located in the next room we entered, was called The Centennial of Independence by Henri Roussseau (known also as Le Douanier).
+Tracy’s favorite, located in the next room we entered, was called The Centennial of Independence by Henri Rousseau (also known as Le Douanier).
 French peasants celebrate the centennial of the founding of the French Republic in 1792.

 In the following room was a vase that more than made up for the lack of size of the first exhibition.
 In the middle of a room was a bronze and copper vase that was first exhibited at the Exposition Universelle in Paris back in 1889.
 It was based upon an ancient Roman mixing vessel from Pompei that the artist (Jean-Désiré Ringel d’Illzach) saw on a visit to the Archaeological Museum in Naples more than ten years earlier.
 The detail was amazing.